PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 ###  Running PharmCAT

-Assuming the users have run the PharmCAT VCF preprocessor to generate multiple single-sample VCFs which is named such as `<sample_id>.preprocessed.vcf`.
+After running the PharmCAT VCF preprocessor you should have multiple single-sample VCFs named like `<base_filename>.<sample_id>.preprocessed.vcf`.

 Use the following command to batch annotate multiple VCFs using PharmCAT.
 A full example can be found at [PharmCAT-tutorial/src/03_PharmCAT.sh](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/03_PharmCAT.sh).

 On the command line:
 ```console